 Our guiding philosophy derived from our mission statement is what we refer to as The 3 C’s – Care, Connect and Conservation, plus, importantly, our fourth C: Community.
-By fostering a conservation ethic through positive experiences with nature, we hope to inspire and motivate people to care and conserve.
+By fostering a conservation ethic through positive experiences with nature, we hope to inspire and motivate all people to care and conserve.

 DIVERSITY